akslupin/gpa_calculator_python/README.md

-# gpa_calculator_python
-A GUI based calculator built using python and CustomTkinter
+A GUI Python GPA calculator
+This is built using python and the tkinter libray along with customTkinter

+Features:
+1. You can select your semester
+2. Based on credits
+3. Very simple

+How to run:
+install customTkinter
+gpa_calculator.py

+This is my first tangible project and although it is very simple and basic, I'm really proud of it.